aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 </table>

-# Next step to take.
+# Next step to take

 In this work, we find that using a simple classifier to deal with simple commands and complex commands could help improve the result of the prediction.
 Also, the improvement can be observed in both the overall test set and the complex command test sets.
 We are planning to find whether we could introduce more complicated model so that the predictor can support more kind of structures that involving control flows, like loop or conditions.